alfonsohdez08/jboss-7-standalone-windows-service/README.md

 ## Known issues

-- In case the `jboss-cli.bat` file isn't found, the `JBoss` can't be stoped even though the main process is killed (the process that started the `JBoss` when the service started).
+- In case the `jboss-cli.bat` file isn't found, the `JBoss` can't be stopped even though the main process is killed (the process that started the `JBoss` when the service itself began).